olmallet81/URT/README.md

 - Wrapper to expose URT to Python

 # Innovation
-Unit-root tests use lags in order to reduce as much as possible auto-correlation in the serie being tested.
-The test p-value is lag dependent as the critical values will be different depending on the number of lags, several studies have shown this dependency.
-However very few unit-root tests librairies take this phenomenom into account and return wrong p-values for a large number of lags.
+Unit-root tests use lags in order to reduce auto-correlation as much as possible in the serie being tested.
+The test p-value is lag dependent as the critical values will be different depending on the number of lags, several studies have shown this dependency and it can easily been proved by Monte-Carlo simulations.
+However, very few unit-root tests librairies take this phenomenom into account and return wrong p-values for a large number of lags.
 The method used in this project is the one explained by Cheung and Lai in "Lag Order and Critical Values of the Augmented Dickey-Fuller Test" (1995).
 This method has been pushed further and adapted to other unit-root tests.

-The methodology is simple, starting from a set of sample sizes and number of lags, it consists in 3 steps:
+The methodology is simple, starting from a chosen set of sample sizes and a chosen set of number of lags, it consists in 3 steps:
-- step 1: generate a random non-stationary sample of a given size (Wiener process) for ADF, DF-GLS and Phillips-Perron tests and a random stationary sample of a given size (Gaussian noise) for KPSS test
+- step 1: generate a non-stationary random sample of a given size (Wiener process) for the case ADF, DF-GLS and Phillips-Perron tests and a stationary random sample of a given size (Gaussian noise) for the case the KPSS test
 - step 2: compute the corresponding test statistic for a given number of lags
 - repeat step 1 and 2 many times to get a sample of test statistics from a given couple (sample size, number of lags)
 - step 3: sort the statistics sample obtained to get their distribution and record the critical value for each confidence level of your choice